-- M Mandatory bit.
-If this bit is set to a 1 and this AVP is rejected, the control connection or session setup in which the AVP is carried will be torn down. - H Hidden bit.
+Mandatory bit.
+If this bit is set to a 1 and this AVP is rejected, the control connection or session setup in which the AVP is carried will be torn down, according to the procedures outlined in [RFC-L2TPv3].
+24

+H Hidden bit.
 This bit is set to a 1 when the contents of the AVP message are encrypted and a 0 when the contents of the AVP message are not encrypted.
-Encryption of AVP messages is not required for DEPI. - Resv Reserved.
+Encryption of AVP messages is not required for DEPI.

+Resv Reserved.
 4 bits.
 Set to all zeros on transmit.
 Ignored on receive.